codophilic/LearnSpringBoot/SpringBoot Security - III.md

 }
 ```

+- Here the information controller class, which will give only information acting a microservice for a client.
 - Here the in the account controller, we will fetch accounts details for the customer which has a email id.
 Also here we are not defining any custom authentication method because it will be handle by KeyCloak.
 Now lets create a class **KeycloakRoleConverter**.
 The purpose of these class is very simple.
 We know that right now the responsibility of generating the Access token or JWT tokens is going to be with the key cloak.
 And inside these JWT Token itself, we are going to have various information related to the end user along with the roles details as well.
 So key cloak is going to send the roles details inside the access token.
 Inside the Access token only, we are going to have various information about the end user or about the client application.
 These details include the username, what is the email of the end user, what is the email of the client application and what are the roles of the client application or what are the roles of the end user.
 - So since the access token is going to send the roles information, we need to write an converter, which is going to take the responsibility of extracting the roles information from the access token.
 And once the roles information is extracted, we need to convert the roles information into the form of simple granted authority.
 Because Spring's security framework can only understand the roles and authorities information when we present them in the form of granted authority or simple granted authority.
 - So here we also need implement interface **Converter**